A driven quantum superconducting circuit with multiple tunable degeneracies

+A quasi-spin symmetry and an algebraic structure underlying the measured degeneracies were recently discovered by F. Iachello and will be discussed in a forthcoming paper.

-After our measurements, we learned that the degeneracies in our squeeze-driven Kerr oscillator were studied theoretically for their value to quantum information processing by our colleagues in the QUANTIC group in INRIA, Paris \cite{ruiz2022}.
+After our experiments were performed, we learned that the degeneracies in our squeeze-driven Kerr oscillator were studied theoretically by our colleagues in the QUANTIC group in INRIA, Paris \cite{ruiz2022}.

 \textit{Acknowledgements} -- We acknowledge Vladislav Kurilovich for pointing to us the peculiarity of the amplitude independence of the multi-level degeneracies in our model.
-We thank Charlotte G. L. Bøttcher, Steven M. Girvin, Shruti Puri, and Qile Su for useful discussions.
-R. G. C acknowledges useful discussions with Mazyar Mirrahimi, Diego Ruiz, and Jérémie Guillaud.
-This research was supported by the U.S. Army Research Office (ARO) under grant W911NF-18-1-0212 and W911NF-16-1-0349, and by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of the ARO or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purpose notwithstanding any copyright notation herein.
+We thank Charlotte G. L. Bøttcher, Steven M. Girvin, Leonid Glazman, Francesco Iachello, Alessandro Miano, Shruti Puri, and Qile Su for useful discussions.
+R. G. C acknowledges useful discussions with Lea Santos, Mazyar Mirrahimi, Diego Ruiz, and Jérémie Guillaud.
+This research was sponsored by the Air Force Office of Scientific Research under award number FA9550-19-1-0399, by the Army Research Office (ARO) under grant numbers W911NF-18-1-0212 and W911NF-16-1-0349, and by the National Science Foundation (NSF) under award numbers 1941583 and 2124511, and by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
 Fabrication facilities use was supported by the Yale Institute for Nanoscience and Quantum Engineering (YINQE) and the Yale SEAS Cleanroom.

+\textit{Author contributions} -- N.E.F. designed the sample package and fabricated the device.
+N.E.F. and R.G.C. built the measurement setup.
+X.X. and J.V. identified $\Delta$ as a useful knob and J.V. proposed its experimental implementation.
+J.V. and R.G.C. designed and performed experiments and analyzed data.
+J.V. and R.G.C. performed theoretical calculations and simulations.
+M.H.D., X.X., and N.E.F. discussed the project with J.V. and R.G.C. and provided insight.
+J.V., R.G.C., and M.H.D. wrote the manuscript with input from all the authors.